Codecov Tokens

 All about authenticating your uploads with Codecov.

 Codecov uses secret tokens to make sure the uploads we process for a project really come from that project.
 Tokens prevent fake or accidental uploads from making it into, for example, the main branch.
-A single bad upload to main affects the data we show for main itself as well as for pull requests that are based on main.
+A single bad upload to main affects the data we show for main itself as well as for pull requests that are based on main, so we encourage organizations to require tokens for all uploads.

 The way you configure a Codecov token is different depending on your CI provider, the type of token you're using, and the way you send uploads to Codecov.